tuctboh/adjustTheBed/README.md

 ## Usage

-"Alexa, ask THE BED get left" - Will tell you the current setting of the left side
+"Alexa, ask ADJUST THE BED get left" - Will tell you the current setting of the left side

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.